deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 This mode takes a secret key K of 128 bits, a nonce N of 128 bits and can handle associated data A and message M inputs of size up to 2^127 bits.
 It generates the corresponding ciphertext C and a tag of size tau<=128.

-We denote by A the associated data

-We denote

 ## Deoxys-I\* encryption